Jason-B-Jiang/where-is-iss/README.md

 # Where is ISS?
 Hourly ISS position tracking and statistics with Docker and AWS
-**WIP!
-But set-up steps below currently work and can be used to deploy the following:
+Set-up steps below currently work and are to deploy the following to your AWS account:
 - S3 buckets required for input / output
 - Docker image required for Lambda function to ECR
 - Lambda function for daily ISS location ingest from ISS API to S3 bucket